gloaysa/weeklyPrompts/Part_1-Front_End/w3/BeaverBrowser_w3_prompt/README.md

 	**beaversList**: the 'model' in your MVC

  	- PROPERTIES
- 		- beavers:  an array containing beaver records
+ 		- beavers:  an object containing beaver records.  the key will be a unique number assigned to each beaver at createion.
 	- METHODS
 		- trackedBeavers: array containing the names of the beavers being tracked.
 		- toogleTracked: a function.
 Accesses the indicated beaver and sets its 'tracked' property to what it wasn't.